-Excel Energy, Wisconsin Public Service, Wisconsin Electric, and Eagle River Light & Water provide electrical service and natural gas service throughout the county.
+Excel Energy, Wisconsin Public Service, WeEnergies, and Eagle River Light & Water provide electrical service and natural gas service throughout the county.
 Eagle River Light and Water services the City of Eagle River and the immediate surrounding area via power purchased through Wisconsin Public Power, Inc. (WPPI).
-Wisconsin Electric services the northern half of the Town of Washington with electric and all of the Towns of Phelps, Conover, and Land O' Lakes with both electric and natural gas.
-Wisconsin Electric serves the Towns of Presque Isle, Boulder Junction, Manitowish Waters, and Winchester with gas facilities only.
+WeEnergies services the northern half of the Town of Washington with electric, all of the Towns of Phelps, Conover, and Land O' Lakes with both electric and natural gas, and the Towns of Presque Isle, Boulder Junction, Manitowish Waters, and Winchester with gas facilities only.
 Wisconsin Public Service serves the remainder of the county with both gas and electric service.
 Gas and other petroleum pipelines are not mapped due to homeland security concerns.